renanlecaro/picnic/Readme.md

 Pull the source and install with `npm i` then start the server on http://localhost:4444/ with `npm start`.

-Running `npm run debugmode` :

-- removes the encryption to help you investigate errors
-- show the document version number in the bottom left of the ui
-- adds random delays to messages
-- cancels some messages at random

 The project is auto-formatted by prettier on commit.

 ## host your own